 Kalimantan 's Pygmy Elephants Wildlife Jungle

-The forest is primary tropical rain forest, with 80.000 hectares of swamp forest, 120.000 hectares of limestone forest, 120.000 hectares of lowland rain forest, and 75.000 hectares of montane rain forest, and a 55.000 hectares of shallow water area.
+The forest is a primary tropical rainforest, and it consists of several different types of ecosystems.
+It includes 80,000 hectares of swamp forest, 120,000 hectares of limestone forest, 120,000 hectares of lowland rainforest, 75,000 hectares of montane rainforest, and 55,000 hectares of shallow water areas.

 Borneo Elephants and rhinoceroses